Disclosure Framework—Board's Decision Process

-The Board’s Decision Process is intended to aid the FASB in identifying disclosures to be considered when setting disclosure requirements for individual accounting standards and evaluating existing disclosures requirement.
+The Board’s Decision Process is intended to aid the FASB in identifying disclosures to be considered when setting disclosure requirements for individual accounting standards and evaluating existing disclosure requirements.
 A disclosure that may be considered by the FASB will not automatically be required.
-This process involves the FASB and its staff continuing to evaluate the costs, negative consequences and benefits associated with each potential disclosure at the standard level.
+This process involves the FASB and its staff continuing to evaluate the costs, negative consequences, and benefits associated with each potential disclosure at the standard level.

-Currently four disclosure areas are being evaluated as part of the Disclosure Framework project.
-The Board’s decision process and the entity’s decision process are being used in conjunction to modify the disclosure sections in the following Topics:
+Currently, four disclosure areas are being evaluated as part of the disclosure framework project.
+Each review will include (1) evaluation of existing disclosure requirements within the Topic after applying the concepts in the Board’s decision process and (2) promotion of the appropriate use of discretion by entities specifically within the Topic.
+The Board’s decision process and the entity’s decision process are being used in conjunction to modify the Disclosure Sections in the following Topics:

-Due Process DocumentsOn March 4, 2014, the FASB issued the Exposure Draft, Conceptual Framework for Financial Reporting: Chapter 8 Notes to Financial Statements.
+Due Process DocumentsOn March 4, 2014, the FASB issued the proposed Concepts Statement, Conceptual Framework for Financial Reporting—Chapter 8: Notes to Financial Statements.
 The due date for comment letters was July 14, 2014.

-- Download the Exposure Draft, Conceptual Framework for Financial Reporting: Chapter 8 Notes to Financial Statements
+- Download the proposed Concepts Statement, Conceptual Framework for Financial Reporting—Chapter 8: Notes to Financial Statements

-- Download the comment letters on the Exposure Draft
+- Download the comment letters on the proposed Concepts Statement

-- Download the comment letter summary on the Exposure Draft
+- Download the comment letter summary on the proposed Concepts Statement

 - Read the press release on the proposed chapter of the Conceptual Framework